nashville-software-school/client-side-mastery/projects/tier-2/dothard-simbleton/chapters/DS_LISTING_AGENTS.md

 >
 > Doris smiles back and says, "Now that I have a list of businesses, I realize that I would also love to have a list of purchasing agents.
 All by themselves.
 On a web page like the business names."

 To achieve this task for Doris, you still need to iterate the original array of businesses, but all you need is the purchasing agent names.
-If you can extract those names and put them in their own array, then you can use `forEach()` to display them in the DOM.
+If you can extract those names and put them in their own array, then you can use `.forEach()` to display them in the DOM.

-The `map()` method is perfect for that.
+The `.map()` method is perfect for that.
 The map method is used for transforming items in one array to a different structure, and storing the new items in another array.
 Here's how you would do that for art supplies if you wanted an array that only contained the brands that you sell.

-> **`database.js`**
+> **`just-for-show/scripts/exampleDatabase.js`**

 ```js
 const supplies = [